Hitler Intended To Defeat Great Britain By

 3. Logistical Readiness – Sufficient landing craft, troops, and supplies had to be amassed for a rapid, coordinated assault.

 The Battle of Britain (July‑October 1940) was designed to achieve the first prerequisite.
-In real terms, hitler believed that once the RAF was crippled, the Royal Navy would be forced to withdraw, clearing the way for sea‑borne troops.
-In real terms, in reality, the RAF’s resilient fighter command, bolstered by radar and the “Chain Home” network, prevented the Luftwaffe from attaining decisive air superiority.
-As a result, Operation Sea Lion was indefinitely postponed and eventually abandoned.
+Hitler believed that once the RAF was crippled, the Royal Navy would be forced to withdraw, clearing the way for sea‑borne troops.
+In reality, the RAF’s resilient fighter command, bolstered by radar and the “Chain Home” network, prevented the Luftwaffe from attaining decisive air superiority.
+This means Operation Sea Lion was indefinitely postponed and eventually abandoned.

 The Bombing Campaign – The Blitz